rexresearch

 by Elizabeth Weise

-Imagine a fuel-efficient, clean-burning diesel
+Imagine a fuel-efficient, clean-burning diesel engine that

-engine that costs $1,000 to $5,000 less than those built today.
+costs $1,000 to $5,000 less than those built today.
+That's the

-a way to substitute a cheap mineral for wedding-ring-quality
+way to substitute a cheap mineral for wedding-ring-quality

 metals in catalytic converters.

-The GM chemists found a way to use a mineral called perovskite,
+The GM chemists found a way to use a mineral called

-groups have been working on for the past 15 years.
-While the GM
+industry, which many groups have been working on for the past

-scientists were focusing on diesel engines, their technology
+15 years.
+While the GM scientists were focusing on diesel

-should also work in gasoline engines.
+engines, their technology should also work in gasoline

 "It's an order of magnitude cheaper," says Chang Hwan Kim, a

-chemical engineer at GM's technology center in Warren, Mich. and
+chemical engineer at GM's technology center in Warren, Mich.

-the senior author on the paper.
+and the senior author on the paper.

-"It's a really significant step forward," says Charles Peden, a
+"It's a really significant step forward," says Charles Peden,

-new emissions control technologies."
+problems for these new emissions control technologies."

-Getting cars today to be both fuel efficient and low-emission is
+Getting cars today to be both fuel efficient and low-emission

-a difficult trade-off.
+is a difficult trade-off.

 To make a car fuel efficient, you want to get a mix of air and

 fuel that burns as much of the fuel as possible.
-But to put out
+But to put

 The catalytic converter changes the smog-creating chemicals